abuxolugo/abuxolugo.github.io/publications.md

 Toscano, J. C., Buxó-Lugo, A., & Watson, D. G. (2015).
 Using game-based approaches to increase level of engagement in research and education.
 In S. Dikkers (Ed.), *TeacherCraft: Using Minecraft for Teaching and Learning* (pp. 139-151).
 Pittsburgh: ETC Press.

 ## Publications in Progress

-Buxó-Lugo, A., Jacobs, C. L., & Watson, D. G. (accepted, Journal of Memory and Language).
-The world is not enough to explain lengthening of phonological competitors. [[OSF]](https://osf.io/ef5wu/)

-Jacobs, C. L., Buxó-Lugo, A., & Watson, D. G. (in revision).
-Prosody indexes both competence and performance.

 Buxó-Lugo, A. & Kurumada, C. (submitted).
 Encoding and decoding of meaning through structured variability in speech prosody. [[OSF]](https://psyarxiv.com/9y7xj/)